NFHr/ENGG1340GroupProject/README.md

 ****

 Game Features:
 - [ ] Saving file include the number of wins, and game options.
+-     (File input/output (e.g., for loading/saving game status))

-- [ ] Initial with 3x3 chess board for the number of selected range(1-6).
+- [ ] Linked List with chess pieces for the number of selected range(1-5) or random ranges.
-- [ ] Print the chess board.
-- [ ] Play the board with 2 playeres.
+-     (Data structures for storing game status, Generation of random game sets or events, Dynamic memory management)

-- [ ] Judge the dead board and winner board.
+- [ ] Different cpp file containing different functions.
+-     (Program codes in multiple files)